-Eric Adams aide faces corruption charges amid New York City mayoral race
+Eric Adams aide faces bribery charges amid New York City mayoral race

 Shortly after her departure from the Adams administration in December, the Manhattan District Attorney’s office issued an initial indictment against her and her son, a music producer who works under the name Suave Luciano.

-It alleged they “traded on the access and influence of her position in exchange for more than $100,000 in checks and cash” from real estate developpers.
+It alleged they “traded on the access and influence of her position in exchange for more than $100,000 in checks and cash” from real estate developers.

 Lewis-Martin and her son were accused of accepting the money in exchange for expediting the approval of construction permits and helping with rejected applications.